‘Saved’ or ‘Will Be Saved’? An In-depth Study by Philip P Eapen

 But the word is very near you, in your mouth and in your heart and in your hands, so that you can do it.
 (Emphasis added)

 Paul was very familiar with the Septuagint.
 Why didn’t he mention anything about the hand in Romans 10:9-10?
-Paul cited Deuteronomy 30:12-14 partially, like other Jewish rabbis would have done in a similar circumstance, in order to drive home his central point—that is, to highlight the “simplicity of the Gospel scheme of salvation” as well as its efficacy as compared to what Judaism offered.3
+Paul cited Deuteronomy 30:12-14 partially, like other Jewish rabbis would have done in a similar circumstance, in order to drive home his central point—that is, to show how the Torah anticipated the Gospel of Jesus Christ.

 Christians confessed Jesus as Lord all the time—not just once in a “sinner’s prayer” to get “saved.”
 That “confession” was not just about uttering something verbally.
 It was about the overall profession of faith through words and actions, just as Barnes says,

-Christians might quickly conclude that the difference between Judaism and Christianity, as seen in Romans 10, is that the former is all about “doing” while the latter is all about “believing.”
-Such a conclusion can lead to Christian antinomianism, which is an opposition to all sets of rules and regulations.
+Most Christians might quickly conclude that the difference between Judaism and Christianity, as seen in Romans 10, is that the former is all about “doing” while the latter is all about “believing.”
+Such a conclusion can lead to Christian antinomianism, which is the belief that Christians are released from the obligation of observing God’s moral law.

-The real difference between Judaism and the Christian Way pertains to faith in Jesus the Christ—particularly faith in Jesus’ resurrection and in His Lordship (as Messiah).
-Those who rejected Jesus continued with their “doing” (observance) of the Torah.
-In contrast, those who believed in Jesus began a new journey marked by repentance, water baptism, and a life of obedience to Christ.
+The real difference between Judaism and the Christian Way pertains to faith in Jesus the Christ—particularly faith in Jesus’ resurrection and in His Kingship (as the Messiah).
+Those who reject Jesus continue with the “works of the law” of the Torah, as if they can earn righteousness through it.
+In contrast, those who believe in Jesus begin a new journey marked by repentance, water baptism, and a life of obedience to Christ.
 If the “word” that was “near” the Jews was indeed the gospel, that gospel has to be believed (“in your heart”), professed (“in your mouth”), and obeyed (“in your hands).
 It is not a once-for-all event.
 It is a life-long journey.

-This passage in Romans 10 might appear to some as Paul’s argument for “faith” and against “works.”
+This passage in Romans 10 might appear to some as Paul’s argument for “faith” and against “obedience.”
 But, in fact, it is not an argument against Christian obedience that proceeds from faith.
-Romans 10 is an argument against Judaism and its faithless religiosity.
-Phrases such as “works of the law” and the “the law” must be understood as references to Judaism—not as referring to any set of rules out there.
+(Read more about the “obedience that comes from faith”) Romans 10 is an argument against Judaism and its faithless religiosity.
+Phrases such as “works of the law” must be understood as references to Jewish reliance on observance of the law to gain a right standing before God.
+It is not a reference to any general set of rules.

-Whoever professes Jesus Christ as “Lord” has to have an “an attitude of subserviency and sense of belonging or devotion” towards that Lord.6 Jesus, unlike any other ‘lord,’ has a name higher than all other names.
-Addressing Jesus as “Lord, Lord,” without obeying Him would only result in damnation!7
+Whoever professes Jesus Christ as “Lord” has to have an “an attitude of subserviency and sense of belonging or devotion” towards that Lord.5 Jesus, unlike any other ‘lord,’ has a name higher than all other names.
+Addressing Jesus as “Lord, Lord,” without obeying Him would only result in damnation!6

 Although Paul leaves out the hand (referring to actions) of Deuteronomy 10:14 in Romans 10:9-10, he does refer to the need for obedience in other passages such as Romans 6:15-23.
 Notice how important it is for a person to become a slave of God and of righteousness after he has been set free from his slavery to sin.
 The “gift” of eternal life does not land in the lap of those who persist in sin; it is “the end” (the result) of a life of sanctification!
 There is no place for “easy-believe-ism” in true Christianity!